microstream-one/microstream/integrations/spring-boot/README.md

     }
 ```

+Instead of 2 _named_ `StorageManager`s through a Qualifier, you can also use one _default_ (since we define a `@Primary` annotated _StorageManager_ within the integration) and one that you define yourself as we have done above.

+In that case, the configuration keys that you need to use are `one.microstream.` and `one.microstream.<name>` and the database name for the default one is `Primary`.

 ### Important

-This framework forwards all configuration keys to the MicroStream.
+This framework forwards all configuration keys to MicroStream.
 It is important to follow the format that the
 MicroStream framework needs regardless of what the Spring configuration framework allows.

 ### Class Loader